We offer exterior solid panel shutters in three different styles (raised, flat & shaker) constructed from four different materials.

 Exterior flat panel shutters are made with a smooth focal area with no detail.
 This minimalist style is often used to give homes a modern edge.

 Outside shaker shutter are manufactured with the same components as the solid flat style, only with vertical grooves cut in the panel.
 The added wainscot detail gives the appearance of perpendicular boards in between the side stiles.

 High-quality natural wood raised panel shutters have been used for centuries to make American homes more comfortable, safe, and attractive.
 We use three kiln-dried lumbers to forge stiles and rails that compose our line of premium exterior wood shutters.
-Each shutter is assembled with time-tested techniques for maximum strength and longevity.
-Flat, grooved or raised panel shutters are crafted from the Extira composite material.
+The wood stiles and rails of each shutter are assembled with time-tested techniques for maximum strength and longevity.
+The sold flat, grooved or raised panel sections are fabricated from resilient Extira composite.

 Ornamental vinyl shutters are used extensively to affordably and quickly enhance homes throughout the United States.
 Vinyl raised panel shutters may lack the warmth of pure wood, but they do add character with a relatively small investment.
-Vinyl shutters generally arrive quickly and require little minimal, strength, or handyman skills to mount.
+Vinyl shutters generally arrive quickly and require minimal strength or handyman skills to mount.

 Solid panel shutters can be designed to best meet the requirements of the window.
 Square top shutters are proper for rectangular windows and arch top shutters can be ordered to match the contour of windows with a rounded top.

 A divider rail creates a top and bottom paneled area.
 The location of the divider rail can be specified by supplying the measurement from the bottom of the shutter to the center of the divider.
 Multiple divider rails can be used for added character.